 Responsibilities of strategic Leader

-- Seeking feedback through face-to-face communications.
+- Interested in getting direct feedback through personal interactions & face-to-face communications.

 Leadership Roles to be Played by Managers

 - Staying on top of what is happening, closely monitoring progress, ferreting out issues, and learning what obstacles lie in the path of good execution.

 - Promoting a culture and esprit de corps that mobilizes and energizes organization members to execute strategy in a competent fashion and perform at a high level.

 - Keeping the organization responsive to changing conditions, alert for new opportunities, bubbling with innovative ideas, and ahead of rivals in developing competitively valuable competencies and capabilities.